greghubdub/phase-0-tracks/web_dev/jquery/notes.md

 ## Thoughts After Research

-#### I am picking up the concepts fairly quickly after running through some basics and effects on w3schools, and perusing a couple beginner tutorials on learningjquery.com.
-I'm ready to give this a shot
+#### I am picking up the concepts fairly quickly after running through some basics and effects on w3schools, and perusing a couple beginner tutorials on learningjquery.com, I'm ready to give this a shot.